AdolfVonKleist/RnnLMG2P/README.md

 $ cd src/
 $ make && make install
 $ cd ..

 #Train up a model - probably best to use a smallish corpus to start!
 #--corpus should be an aligned joint-token corpus such as that output
 # by AltFstAligner or phonetisaurus-align.
 $ cd script/

 #This will train up an rnnlm with some reasonable G2P parameters
 # See --help and the example output for details.
 You may need to tweak these a bit!
 $ ./train-g2p-rnnlm.py --corpus test.corpus

-# Run the model with the toy corpus (provide a file instead of 'echo' if you have a file)
+# Run the model with the toy corpus
+# Provide a file instead of 'echo' if you have a file)
 $ ../phonetisaurus-g2prnn --rnnlm=test.rnnlm --test=<(echo "PERSISTANT") --nbest=5 \
   | ./prettify.pl
 PERSISTANT P ER S IH S T AH N T	24.258